ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 We follow and improve the caption synthesis pipeline from AF-AudioSet.
 We use Audio Flamingo \citep{kong2024audio} to generate ten captions for each audio sample and store the caption $c$ with the highest CLAP similarity $\cos(\mathrm{CLAP}_{\mathrm{audio}}(a), \mathrm{CLAP}_{\mathrm{text}}(c))$ to the audio $a$ \citep{wu2023large}.
 We discard the caption if the similarity is below $0.45$, the optimal threshold according to AF-AudioSet \citep{kong2024improving}.
 In addition, there are challenges when applying this pipeline to larger-scale synthesis (beyond AudioSet), such as extremely long, homogeneous, or low-quality audio.
 To address these challenges, we caption each non-overlapping ten-second segment to obtain as many captions as possible.
 We then use keywords, e.g. ``noisy'', ``low quality'', or ``unknown sounds'', to detect low-quality audio.
 Finally, we also sub-sample long audio segments except for music and speech.
 With this strategy, we are able to generate 1.35M high-quality captions using audio from AudioCaps \citep{kim2019audiocaps}, AudioSet \citep{gemmeke2017audio}, VGGSound \citep{chen2020vggsound}, WavCaps \citep{mei2024wavcaps}, and Laion-630K \citep{wu2023large}. \footnote{Our dataset has no overlap with MusicCaps \citep{agostinelli2023musiclm}, which is also derived from AudioSet.} We name our synthetic dataset \textbf{AF-Synthetic}.

 Table \ref{tab: AF-Synthetic statistics overview} summarizes the comparison between AF-Synthetic and existing synthetic datasets.
 Our dataset is both large-scale (over 1M captions) and high-quality (CLAP $\geq0.45$).
 We further apply our CLAP-similarity filtering to Sound-VECaps$_\mathrm{A}$ (denoted as Sound-VECaps$_\mathrm{A}$-0.45) and find that over $90\%$ of the captions are rejected.
 Figure \ref{fig: AF-Synthetic CLAP distribution} displays the distributions of CLAP similarities.
 Our AF-Synthetic is over $8\times$ larger than Sound-VECaps$_\mathrm{A}$-0.45 and AF-AudioSet, and has systematically higher CLAP similarities (about $3.8\%$ absolute improvement on the median) than these two datasets.
+Table \ref{tab:af_synthetic_rel} in Appendix \ref{app:data:mos} further shows that AF-Synthetic significantly improves text adherence of the audio compared to the baselines from human evaluations.

 We then investigate the distributions of CLAP-similarity scores between our synthetic captions and AudioCaps and MusicCaps, two benchmarks we will use to evaluate our TTA.
 For each caption $c$ in AudioCaps or MusicCaps, we find its most similar caption $x$ from AF-Synthetic via the max-similarity $\mathrm{max}\text{-}\mathrm{sim}(X,c)=\max_{x\in X}\cos(\mathrm{CLAP}_{\mathrm{text}}(x), \mathrm{CLAP}_{\mathrm{text}}(c))$.
 We plot the distributions of $\mathrm{max}\text{-}\mathrm{sim}$ in Table \ref{fig: max similarity between AF-Synthetic and AC/MC}.
 We find AF-Synthetic has captions that are more similar to MusicCaps than AudioCaps, possibly due to caption lengths.
 We also find most $\mathrm{max}\text{-}\mathrm{sim}$ scores are less than $0.9$, indicating AF-Synthetic captions are quite different from these two datasets.
 We display some examples of most similar caption pairs in Appendix \ref{app:data:similar}.
 In summary: